What is CareShield Life?

 Who does CareShield Life cover?

 CareShield Life covers all Singapore Citizens or Permanent Residents born after 1980, regardless of pre-existing disabilities and medical conditions.
-If you fall under this category, you will be automatically covered under CareShield Life starting from 1 October 2020, or when you turn 30, whichever is later.
+If you fall under this category, you will be automatically enrolled into CareShield Life starting from 1 October 2020, or when you turn 30, whichever is later.

-CareShield Life premiums are paid from the age you join till age 67 (inclusive of the year you turn age 67), but will cover you for life.
+CareShield Life premiums are paid from the age you join till you turn 67 years old (inclusive of the year you turn 67 years old), but will cover you for life.
 Premiums are waived once you make a successful claim.

 In 2020, premiums are $206 for males and $254 for females, and will increase by 2% per year from 2020 to 2025.
 Beyond 2025, premium adjustments will be determined by an independent CareShield Life Council.
 You can estimate your CareShield Life premium before and after any Government subsidies or incentives using this Premium Calculator.